ParthJohri/Lumos-Bot/README.md

 ## Feedback and Support

-If you encounter any issues, have suggestions, or need assistance, feel free to reach out to the bot administrator.
-We are committed to improving your experience and making this bot even more awesome!
+If you encounter any issues, have suggestions, or need assistance, feel free to reach out to me.

 Enjoy using the WhatsApp Bot and have a great time interacting with your group members!